How health and wellness has blossomed into big business

 Crucially, our data will continue to play a key role in the future of health and wellness.
 Big Tech has already caught onto ways to entice consumers to monetise their health.
 The Apple Health app, for instance, helps you pool your health data in one place so you can track your wellbeing, monitor your medications and arrange appointments and procedures.
 Then, Blockchain technology takes this autonomy a step further by providing new opportunities for peer-to-peer services with possibilities to own your data – with all kinds of implications, not all positive.

 This is just a snapshot of what may be driving future trends in health and wellness.
-Technology moves fast as does consumer behaviour, but one thing seems clear: our obsession with fitness, with health and with finding a more balanced life will continue to advance.
-‘Research, data, and distributive technologies will continue to provide opportunities, but this is only the start,’ says Leigh Banks, Spinach Branding director.
+Technology moves fast as does consumer behaviour, but one thing seems clear: our obsession with fitness, with health and with finding a more balanced lifestyle will continue to advance.
+‘Research, data, and distributive technologies will continue to provide opportunities, but this is only the start,’ says Leigh Banks, branding director at Spinach Branding.
 ‘Creative thinking will remain an essential bridge between insight and effective strategies.
 As ever, successful businesses like Cowshed, know this well.’

 Take a look at our work with Cowshed and contact us to discuss your brand.
 Images from top: Cowshed at Babington House and products with new branding by Spinach, FORME Life by Yves Bahar (c) Peter Belanger for fuseproject.
 Allbirds sustainable activewear collection, Polestar’s recycled cork vinyl seats learn from sportswear, illustration on Cowshed products.